Parents tell us...

 Preparing your youth/child for contact with police or paramedics

-Autism Speaks offers social stories about safety You can order printed copies or use them as templates for creating your own social stories.
+Autism Speaks offers social stories about safety.
+You can order printed copies or use them as templates for creating your own.
 Learn more in this webinar, "Teaching Safety Skills to Individuals with Autism".

-This Emergency room planning sheet was written by parents, for parents to prepare for trips to the emergency room.
+This emergency room planning sheet was written by parents and professionals together, to prepare for trips to the emergency room or riding in an emergency vehicle.

 Oregon Health Authority: Mental health support and information for new moms